 A naked old man found wandering through Central Park turns out to be the Headmaster of a Vermont elite prep school.
 How can this be?
 How can such a man come to this?
 It violates every belief we carry about the inhabitants of that world.
-The tragedy Thomas Greene weaves of obsession, grief and loss that break the soul will carry you with all of the suspense and absorption of a first class mystery.
+The Headmaster’s Wife, weaves a tale of obsession, grief and soul-breaking loss with all of the suspense and absorption of a first class mystery.

 Arthur Winthrop, son of Lancaster School’s headmaster lives a predestined life.
 He will become Headmaster in his turn.
 He falls in love with Betsy Pappas, a scholarship student, and all is well, but then Betsy meets another man.
 Arthur’s love becomes an obsession, carrying him into actions that will doom his marriage and lead to further obsessions.